What is a trade mark examination report?

 If the objection is based on a conflicting mark (a section 44 objection), one option is to obtain a letter of consent from the owner of the cited mark.
 A letter of consent is a written statement from the other trade mark owner confirming that they consent to the registration of your mark.

-A letter of consent won't always be sufficient on its own to overcome the objection, but it can be a powerful tool when combined with other arguments.
+A letter of consent will not always be sufficient on its own to overcome the objection, but it can be a powerful tool when combined with other arguments.

 Amending your application